jbfink/docker-atom/README.md

 7. Fill in the web config fields!
 For the database portion, it's ```atom``` for the database, ```atom``` for the user, ```worstpass``` for the password.
 Be sure to go to advanced config and change your server from ```localhost``` to ```db```.
 For Elasticsearch, the server name is ```es```.
 8. It'll take around a minute for AtoM to shake itself out.
 9. Fill in your site information, go to your new site.
 10. Note that there is a bug with php5-fpm - after your new site comes up, the "Browse By" links on the left may be nonfunctional -- you may get 500 errors.
-To fix that, run the following line in your shell:
+To fix that, run the following line in a new shell or terminal window:

 ```docker exec dockeratom_nginx_1 service php5-fpm stop```